Akuli/python-tutorial/what-is-programming.md

 know everything it's talking about.**

 As a computer user you know that computers don't have feelings.
-They don't work any faster or slower depending on if you're angry at them or if you're happy.
-Computers can perform millions of calculations per second, but they require you to tell them exactly what to do.
-If they do something else than you want them to do the problem is usually that they don't understand your instructions the way you understand them.
+They don't work any faster or slower depending on if we're angry at them or if we're happy.
+Computers can perform millions of calculations per second, but they require us to tell them exactly what to do.
+If they do something else than we want them to do the problem is usually that they don't understand our instructions the way we understand them.

 The only big difference between programming and what you're familiar with already is that instead of clicking buttons to do things we write the instructions using a **programming language**.
 Most programming languages consist of English words, digits and some characters that have special meanings.
-This tutorial uses a programming language called Python because it's easy to learn and you can do many different things with it.
-For example, you can create your own applications that have buttons that people can click instead of just using applications written by others.
+This tutorial uses a programming language called Python because it's easy to learn and we can do many different things with it.
+For example, we can create our own applications that have buttons that people can click instead of just using applications written by others.

-Before we can get started with Python you need to know how to write some of Python's special characters with your keyboard.
+Before we can get started with Python we need to know how to write some of Python's special characters with our keyboards.
 Unfortunately I don't know which keys you need to press to produce these characters because your keyboard is probably different than mine.
 But the keyboard can tell what you need to press.
 For example, my Finnish keyboard has a key like this: